vuejs/rfcs/active-rfcs/0000-function-api.md

 - Higher-order components (HOCs)
 - Renderless components (via scoped slots)

-These patterns are discussed in more details in the [appendix](#prior-art-composition-patterns) - but in general, they all suffer from one or more of the drawbacks below:
+There are plenty of information regarding these patterns on the internet, so we shal not repeat them in full details here.
+In general, these patterns all suffer from one or more of the drawbacks below:

 - Unclear sources for properties exposed on the render context.
 For example, when reading the template of a component using multiple mixins, it can be difficult to tell from which mixin a specific property was injected from.